TayKangSheng/Game99-AndroidLibrary/README.md

 This android game is build by a group of 4.<br>
-To our fellow earth beings we might appear to be building this for a university CS course called Elements of Software Construction, but under the cover we are answering <p>`The Ultimate Question of Life, the Universe and Everything.`</p>
+To our fellow earth beings we might appear to be building this for a university CS course called Elements of Software Construction, but under the cover we are <p>`answering the ultimate question of life, the universe and everything.`</p>

+which is easy and fun and even relaxing.
+The hard part is asking the right questions.

 <strong>Things to note:</strong><br>
 the game will only work with wi-fi connections (unless you are a hyper-intelligent, pan-dimentional being